Dub.co vs. FirstPromoter: What’s the Right Affiliate Platform for SaaS

 Partner Experience and White Labeling

-Affiliates don’t need to manage multiple logins across programs, and payouts happen automatically without withdrawal fees in most cases.
-From the company side, white-labeled partner dashboards can be embedded quickly using pre-built components rather than custom development.
+Dub Partners focuses on reducing friction for both sides.
+Affiliates don't need to manage multiple logins across programs, and payouts happen automatically without withdrawal fees in most cases.

 When Should You Use Them?